 The first major crime was reported in 1859.
 For a bag of gold dust, John Stoeffel shot his brother in law, Thomas Biencroff.
 (They must not have been very close.)
 When attempting to spend his windfall, suspicious behavior prompted questions and when the body of slain Mr. Biencroff was found, Stoeffel confessed.
 Without formal law enforcement or process, he was hung the next day.
 Following the wake-up call of this serious crime, the settlements were consolidated into the City of Denver and a new city charter included the provision for a formal law enforcement position, namely the first marshal, Wilson E. “Bill” Sisty.
 Supt Walling recalls this historic first in Memoirs and Historic Supplement of the Denver Police written in the 1890’s.
 The municipal government of Denver-Auraria-Highland which elected the Hon.
 John C. Moore provisional mayor forwarded the following document to Mr. W.E.
 Sisty:

-Mr. Walling went on to describe W. E. Sisty as a man of excellent character and enjoyed great popularity throughout the entire state, where he had a multitude of personal friends.
+Mr. Walling went on to describe W. E. Sisty as a man of excellent character and enjoyed great popularity throughout the entire state, where he had a multitude

 As noted in “Hell’s Belles”, an annual report of the first city administration said of Sisty and Mayor John Moore: “During the year they managed to get a bridge across the river, and establish and maintain pretty good order in the city—that is to say, [they] put a stop to mob violence and hung people when they needed hanging, legally and decently”